genesiscommunitysuccess/docs/docs/01_getting-started/05_advanced-learning/server-runtime-environment/00_classpaths.md

 If you are using `remap` to generate code at runtime, the number of external distributions (and therefore, tables that are part of the codegen process) might not be known until the application is deployed. *So, these jars must still be excluded from module manifests*.

 ### Creating a reusable component
-If you are working on a re-usable platform component, then the schema defined in your module is designed to be composed into a larger application schema. *So, the generated jars still should be excluded from module manifests.*
+If you are working on a re-usable platform component, then the schema defined in your module is designed to be composed into a larger application schema. *So, the generated jars must still be excluded from module manifests.*

 To ensure that generated jars are excluded from the module manifests when building, use the `compileOnly` scope in gradle.